-Equity Interest
+nterest

-Jurisdiction Nature of Operations 2015 2014
+Jurisdiction Nature of Operations 2016 2015

 Endurance Resources Inc. Virginia, USA Exploration 100% 100%

 The financial statements of the subsidiary are included in the consolidated financial statements from the date that control commences until the date that control ceases.
+Control exists when the Company has the power, directly or indirectly, to govern the financial and operating policies of an entity so as to obtain benefits from its activities.
 All inter-company balances and transactions have been eliminated.